francois-baptiste/bigquery-routing/README.md

 ![demo](./img/demo.png)

-You can reproduce the path finding logic directly on your browser using the same JS library through the following demo page https://francois-baptiste.github.io/bigquery-routing
-/.

 ## Playing with Natural Earth dataset
 I write a python script intended to be run on the Google Cloud Shell to load [Natural Earth dataset](https://www.naturalearthdata.com/).
 You can get the gist [here](https://gist.github.com/francois-baptiste/bd6694dbcab836aa1e1bb96815a13a8d).